brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

     **Arguments**

-        * ``output`` : Name of a text file containing the iteration numbers and sampled values for the model parameters.
+        * ``output`` : text file containing the iteration numbers and sampled values for the model parameters.
-        * ``index`` : Name of a text file containing the names of the parameters, followed by the first and last rows in which their output can be found in the ``output`` file.
+        * ``index`` : text file containing the names of the parameters, followed by the first and last rows in which their output can be found in the ``output`` file.

     **Value**